SAR Automatic Target Recognition — Generalization Study

 Database Engineering & Taxonomy Cleanup

-PostgreSQL database (fungix schema) integrating LIAS DELTA, Mycobank, and Index Fungorum data sources:
+PostgreSQL database (fungix schema) integrating LIAS DELTA, Mycobank, and Index Fungorum:

 • Removed 35,000 non-lichen taxa from the Consortium database